Colorful Umbrellas for Cloudy Days

 Find something that motivates you, that brings you hope, and that makes you feel good and useful about yourself.

 A – Accomplishment

-Feeling like you’re capable of reaching your goals, like you’re skilled, your efforts are reimbursed, they all make up your accomplishments that also bring happiness.
+Feeling like you’re capable of reaching your goals, like you’re skilled, and that your efforts are reimbursed… these all bring happiness.